Home improvements don’t stop for Valentine’s Day. In fact, that’s when they start heating up — literally!

 There are all kinds of ways to show love for your significant other or tackle a long-neglected honey-do list this time of year.

 Best of all?
 These projects set the mood for the big day with your sweetheart, and can improve your home’s energy efficiency and usefulness for years to come.

 1. Turn Up the Heat

-2. Create Some Ambiance
+2. Add Ambiance

-3. Warm Up by the Fire
+3. Cozy up to the Fire

 There are a number of different types of fireplaces out there.
 Click here for a list of them and their pros and cons.

 Nothing sets the tone for a romantic night out — or in — like music.
 However, gone are the days of turning on a stereo or popping in a CD to create the soundtrack for your date.

 If you want greater control of your music, consider pairing your mobile phone and a streaming playlist with a battery-powered, completely wireless Bluetooth speaker.